ForJessicaSake/Todo-Console-Application-How-to-create-a-simple-todo-console-app/README.md

 # Todo Console Application: How to create a simple todo console app

 ## About
-I've created a basic todo console application using JavaScript!
-With this app, you can easily manage your tasks and stay organized with just a few simple commands.
-Our app is designed with conditional statements and prompts, making it easy to use and understand for anyone, whether you're a beginner or an experienced developer.## Technologies
+I've created a basic Todo console application using JavaScript!
+The console app is designed to easily manage tasks and stay organized with just a few simple commands using conditional statements and prompts.

 - JavaScript
 - Html
 - CSS

 ##  Lesson Learned :)
 Enjoyed learning about Prompts and conditional statements!